 - Add your homemade jam

 *Chunky peanut butter is a little thicker and adds great texture to this burger.
-Creamy or natural peanut butter will work as will any other nut butter.
+The creamy or natural peanut butter will work as will any other nut butter.

 More Burger Recipes